 - MAD used to feature a recurring 'scenes we'd like to see', which often featured subverted or inverted tropes (for example, the (in)famous 'car races train' film ends up with train hitting car, car survives, train gets smashed to smithereens).

-- In the beginning of The Phantom Menace, the Jedi are trying to get into the control room where the Neimodians are.
+- In the beginning of Star Wars Episode I: The Phantom Menace, the Jedi are trying to get into the control room where the Neimodians are.
 Lucas explained that this is an inversion of typical scene where a monster tries to get into the room where the protagonists are.
 And just like the monster may be scared away at the beginning of the film, so are the Jedi.

 - Star Trek: First Contact inverts the Artificial Limbs trope with the android Data◊ by having living flesh grafted onto his body by the Borg queen.
 It doesn't last.

 - A Kid In King Arthur's Court while having a lot of Chickification manages to invert a lot of tropes surrounding the two Princesses.
 Princess Katie is established as a capable swordswoman and horse rider - the tomboy of the pair.
 She is then abruptly kidnapped and must be saved by the heroes.
 We are led to believe that Katie was the toughest of the two sisters while her older sister Princess Sarah was a typical medieval lady.
 The end reveals that Sarah was the one who had been dressing as The Black Knight and stealing from the rich to give to the poor..

 - Sweet Pea in Sucker Punch goes through most of the story being the stereotypical Sour Supporter, reluctantly joining the team, reminding everyone of how dangerous and stupid the plan is, and eventually calling it quits when things get too dangerous.
 When it is revealed that the Sour Supporter - which is usually a left of center character at most - is actually the plot central character and the Heroic Sacrifice is made for her instead of by her, the trope inverts.